Yankees ace Cole exits with tightness in his left hamstring

 Cole struck out two, tying Philadelphia’s Zack Wheeler for the major league lead with 217.

-The star right-hander entered Tuesday with a 14-6 record and a 2.73 ERA.
-He was 4-0 with a 0.73 ERA in four starts since missing time following a positive test for COVID-19 and struck out 15 in seven innings on Wednesday against the Angels.
+The star right-hander is 14-7 with a 2.78 ERA.
+He had been 4-0 with a 0.73 ERA in four starts since missing time following a positive test for COVID-19 and struck out 15 in seven innings on Wednesday against the Angels.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports